algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 }
 ```

-This is also the reason why the "key area" in the nodes should not be contaminated and only store keys padded with infinities — or masked out.
+Note that, because of this procedure, we have to pad the "key area" with infinities, which prevents us from storing metadata in the vacated cells (unless we are also willing to spend a few cycles to mask it out when loading a SIMD lane).

-To implement `lower_bound`, we just use the same procedure, but fetch the pointer after we computed the child number:
+Now, to implement `lower_bound`, we can descend the tree just like we did in the S+ tree, but fetching the pointer after we compute the child number:

 ```c++
 int lower_bound(int _x) {